 If you’re looking for the perfect family indoor winter things to do in Michigan, head to an indoor water park.
 It’s a great way to have fun.
 Plus, while it may be in the single digits outside, it’s nice and balmy in the water park!

 Northern Michigan Water Parks

-Avalanche Bay in Boyne City is a popular spot during the winter season.
+Avalanche Bay in Boyne Falls is a popular spot during the winter season.
 It has 88,000 square feet of indoor water fun, including water slides, a lazy river, hot tubs, and a climbing wall.
 The water park is close to the many ski resorts around Petoskey too.

 Great Wolf Lodge in Traverse City is also another must-stop destination in the north.
 It has plenty of bells and whistles, including five unique pools, a 1,000-gallon tipping bucket, and eight water slides.

 Water Parks in Mid-Michigan Michigan

 Consider a stop in Frankenmuth, a city that’s known for its Bavarian-style architecture.
 Here, you’ll find the Bavarian Inn Lodge and Zehnder’s Splash Village.